 The Kawasaki Brute Force Camouflage

 The Kawasaki Brute Force Camouflage might be the closest your kids are going to get to riding around in an adult-style ATV.
+We covered this one earlier, in our post about best 4-wheelers for kids, but it’s worth covering in this post as well.

 Decked out in decals, fitted with a shovel, rolling on a set of Monster Traction wheels capable of conquering mud, gravel, grass and whatever else —except maybe large hills —it’s everything your little adrenaline junky needs to hit those rough and ragged backyard roads.
 (It even comes with a cup holder!)

-Powered by a 12-volt rechargeable battery (charger included), it goes forwards —at 2.5 and 5 m.p.h. depending on the settings applied by the parents —and backwards —at 2.5 m.p.h. —and comes equipped with a Power Lock brake system for safety assurance.
+Powered by a 12-volt rechargeable battery (charger included), it goes forwards —at 2.5 and 5 m.p.h. depending on the settings applied by the parents —and backward —at 2.5 m.p.h. —and comes equipped with a Power Lock brake system for safety assurance.

 Suitable for kids aged 3 years and older —up to 5 or 6, depending on their size —it’s honestly a great buy for any aspiring outdoor adventurer.
 Adult assembly is required.
 Needs to charge for at least 18 hours before initial use.